Guilt & Regret ~ Messages from the Past

 I don’t subscribe to the idea of negative or positive emotions.
 Surely, I’d rather feel enthusiastic and confident instead of guilty and regretful but I strongly advocate that every emotion has the potential to deepen our understanding of our true internal life.
 I like to think of guilt as a messenger that taps me on the shoulder when I violate my own deepest principles and values.
 When I think of guilt this way, I befriend it – even though the friend sometimes out stays the welcome.

-Guilt’s often a persistent reminder that we are out of alignment with out values.
-As with many matters of the mind, we don’t understand much about what values really are, or where they come from (surely they are in part also social constructs).
-But values, created and transmitted through thought, can also be deeply felt.
-When someone conveys that a passion for helping others is the primary value that drives their work, there is no mistaking that there is a strong feeling component.
+Guilt’s often a persistent reminder that we are out of alignment with our values.
+As with many matters of the mind, we often don’t think about what our values are, or where they come from (surely they are in part also social constructs).
+But values, created and transmitted through thought, can also be deeply felt and are directly connected with our actions.

 Regret